CRBT-Team/Website/policy.md

 As said earlier, the Complete mode is enabled by default and will log more data, including:
 - The command name + the arguments (what come after the command name)
-- Where the command was executed (DMs/Server)
+- Where the command was executed (from Direct Messages or a Server)
 - Your user ID
 - The platform (Desktop/Mobile/Web)